adjust/dev-docs/docs/android/reference/AdjustConfig/privacy.md

 * - `AdjustConfig.DATA_RESIDENCY_US`
    - Sets the area of data residency to the USA
 * - `URL_STRATEGY_CHINA`
+   - Points the URL strategy to the `app.adjust.world` domain
+* - `URL_STRATEGY_CN`
-   - Sets the URL strategy to China
+   - Points the URL strategy to the `app.adjust.cn` domain
 * - `URL_STRATEGY_INDIA`
-   - Sets the URL strategy to India
+   - Points the URL strategy to the `app.adjust.net.in` domain

 :::
 ::::